momtajhusen/momtajhusen/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: HTML / CSS / JS / JQUERY / BOOTSTRAP / SQL / PHP / WORDPRESS

 - 🔭 I’m currently working on  study.
 - 🌱 I’m currently learning web development.